Present Value of Annuity Calculator

 Assumes consistent payment amounts throughout term.
 Fixed interest rates are assumed but rates change.
 Does not account for counterparty default risk.
 International currencies with different inflation not specifically supported.
 Personal circumstances vary from standard calculations.

-What is present value of an annuity?
+present value of an annuity — what is it?

 Present value of annuity is the current worth of future payments discounted at a specific interest rate.
 It tells you what a series of future payments is worth today.
 Formula: PV = PMT × [1 - (1 + r)^-n] / r.
 Where PMT is periodic payment, r is interest rate per period, n is number of periods.
 Example: $1,000 monthly for 20 years at 5% annual rate equals approximately $152,000 present value.
 This means $152,000 today equals $240,000 in future payments because money invested today earns interest.

-Should I take lump sum or annuity?
+Would it help to take lump sum or annuity?

 Lump sum provides immediate cash and investment control best for disciplined investors with strong financial knowledge.
 Annuity provides guaranteed income for life best for those wanting security and simplicity.
 Compare PV of annuity to lump sum amount.
 If lump sum exceeds PV significantly, favor lump sum.
 Consider your age, health, investment knowledge, tax situation, and risk tolerance.
 Financial advisors often recommend annuities for those concerned about outliving savings.